li11ianc/healthcare-access-nyc/README.md

 6. You must include a `Makefile` that builds your final report by connecting all dependencies.

+7. Modify this README so that it provides a brief overview of your project.

-7. There will be project "check-ins" that must be completed.
+8. There will be project "check-ins" that must be completed.
 This will count towards the participation component of your course grade.

 | **Project check-in** | **Date** |